eshaanc20/React-Native-For-eyeSight/README.md

 at [https://github.com/eshaanc20/eyeSight-backend](https://github.com/eshaanc20/eyeSight-backend).
 The flask back-end was deployed to heroku.
 The front-end will send the image taken by the user to the back-end by using an axios post request.
 The back-end algorithm will process the image and returns the data for the colors in the image which is displayed using a pie chart.
-It also tells the user the most dominant color in the image.
+It also tells the user the most dominant colors in the image.

 ## Running the project on local computer
 Download this repository and download the Expo app on mobile device.
 Download all dependencies using: